philipwalton/solved-by-flexbox/demos/holy-grail.md

   <li>The footer should "stick" to the bottom of the page when content is sparse.</li>
 </ul>

-<p>Unfortunately, because of the nature of these goals and the original limitations of CSS, none of the classic solutions to this problem were ever able to satisfy all of them.</p>
+Unfortunately, because of the nature of these goals and the original limitations of CSS, none of the classic solutions to this problem were ever able to satisfy all of them.

-<p>With Flexbox, a complete solution is finally possible.</p>
+With Flexbox, a complete solution is finally possible.

-<h2>The HTML</h2>
+## The HTML

 ```html
 <body class="HolyGrail">